rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 ┗ Allow? [y/n/A] (y = yes, allow; n = no, deny; A = allow all net permissions) >
 ~~~

-For now you can type an "y" and press enter.
-New lines should appear like these below.
+I type "y" and press enter.
+New lines appear.

 ~~~shell
 Server running on http://localhost:8000/, serving htdocs